 Deep learning models promise to deliver higher precision at much lower computational engine loads.
-Deep learning models have outperformed the conventional computer vision models, which rely heavily on human-induced manual feature extraction.
-The conclusion is that deep learning-based predictors are delivering human-like perception levels.
-The advances in GPU and TPU technologies have made it possible to train deep learning models and act autonomously in advanced driver assistance systems at the edge or in embedded processors with high accuracy levels.
-However, memory and edge computational engine loads need to be increased for successful deployment of a deep learning-based system.
+The success of deep learning models has outperformed the conventional computer vision models, which heavily relied on human-induced manual feature extraction.
+There is a conclusion that deep learning-based predictors are delivering human-like perception levels.
+The advancements in GPU and TPU technologies and accurate data annotation in autonomous driving have made it possible to train deep learning models to act autonomously for ADAS to achieve more robust and accurate levels.
+However, memory and edge computational engine loads need to be increased for a successful deployment of a deep learning-based system.

 The deep learning models based on the concepts of nature’s brain processing systems have been deployed for supervised, semi-supervised, unsupervised and reinforcement learning.
 The learning methods have surpassed human learning capabilities.
 The multistage deep learning models can find a needle in a haystack with high precision, reduce false positives and exhibit robust representations, which makes the autonomous ecosystem trust the predictions.